eclipse/epsilon-website/mkdocs/docs/doc/articles/eugenia-ant/index.md

 * `ref` (mandatory) is the name with which the model was loaded into the model repository of the Ant project, using the Epsilon model loading Ant tasks.
 * `as` (optional) is the name to be used for the model inside the polishing transformation.
-* `step` (mandatory) is the identifier of the EuGENia step to which we will add the model reference.
+* `step` (mandatory) is the identifier of the Eugenia step to which we will add the model reference.
 As an example, consider the following fragment:

 ```xml